-Feature Description Installation type

-Server Includes the application server and files required to manage the server Typical

-and develop clients and components.
+Feature Description Installation type Server Includes the application server and files required to manage the server and develop clients and components.
+Typical Core server files Installs files required by the server.
+Typical

-Feature Description Installation type Core server files Installs files required by the server.
-Typical Locales Allows you to install locale files in addition to English.
+Feature Description Installation type Locales Allows you to install locale files in addition to English.
 Optional Charsets Allows you to install additional character sets.
 EAServer Manager Allows you to configure servers, packages, and components.
 Typical, Client Runtime C++ runtime Includes the files required to run standalone EAServer C++ client applications on machines that lack a server installation; for example, header files, link libraries, and DLLs.
 Typical, Client Runtime Java runtime Includes the files required to either run standalone EAServer Java client applications on machines without a server installation, or to develop and run Java applications that use EAServer components.
-Typical, Client Runtime SSL runtime Installs the SSL runtime to manage SSL certificates on client installations including files required to open SSL connections from C++ or PowerBuilder clients, including the standalone client Security Manager.
+Typical, Client Runtime SSL runtime Installs the SSL runtime to manage SSL certificates on client installations including files required to open SSL connections from C++ or Java application clients, including the standalone client Security Manager.
 Typical, Client Runtime System Management Installs the EAServer systems management components to support remote management using JDMK, JMX, and SNMP.
 See the EAServer System Administration Guide for more information on this feature.
 Custom ODBC Installs the ODBC drivers.
-See "Configuring ODBC" on page 72 for more information.
+See "Configuring ODBC" on page 70 for more information.
 Typical, Client Runtime Note You must install ODBC, or the server will not run.
 Apache and iPlanet plug- Installs Web server plug-ins to integrate EAServer Web applications with Web sites hosted on popular Web servers. ins See Chapter 4, "Installing and Configuring a Web Server Redirector Plug-In," for more information.
 Debug server Includes the debug version of the application server and files required to manage the server and develop clients and components.
 Documentation Installs online HTML documentation and tutorial files in the EAServer html/docs subdirectory.
 Typical Message Bridge Sybase Message Bridge for Java generates Java classes that simplify parsing and construction of XML documents used in your EAServer applications.
 Installs the runtime files required by Message Bridge and the GUI that aids in building Message Bridge applications.
-Open Client Installs the Open Client [TM] software.
-See "Configuring Open Client" on page 73 for more information.
+Open Client Installs the Open Client TM software.
+See "Configuring Open Client" on page 71 for more information.
+Typical Samples Installs the EAServer samples and the Adaptive Server Anywhere database server and runtime files required by some of the samples, and the tutorials.
 Typical

-Feature Description Installation type Samples Installs the EAServer samples and the Adaptive Server Anywhere database server and runtime files required by some of the samples, and the tutorials.
-Typical PowerBuilder version 8.0.4 Provides support for running PowerBuilder 8.0.4 components in EAServer.
-PowerJ Installs the PowerJ runtime files libjcc.sl, easclient.jar , and so on.
+Feature Description Installation type PowerJ Installs the PowerJ runtime files libjcc.so, easclient.jar, and so on.
 Web Services support Installs Web Services Toolkit.
-You can choose which components are installed: Typical • WST runtime installs the files required to run Web services in EAServer. • WST client runtime installs only the files that are required to run Web services clients. • Administration console installs the Web-based Web services administration tool. • Eclipse based development tool installs an Eclipse plug-in to create and administer Web services, and optionally installs Eclipse. • Private UDDI server installs the files required to run a private Uniform Description, Discovery, and Integration (UDDI) server.
+You can choose which components are installed: Typical WST runtime installs the files required to run Web services in EAServer. • WST client runtime installs only the files that are required to run Web services clients.
+Administration console installs the Web-based Web services administration tool. • Eclipse based development tool installs an Eclipse plug-in to create and administer Web services, and optionally installs Eclipse. • Private UDDI server installs the files required to run a private Uniform Description, Discovery, and Integration (UDDI) server.
 See the Web Services Toolkit User's Guide for more information.